-If a student will be absent on the day of an assessment task with prior knowledge due to school business, the student must give notice to the head teacher when they are first notified of the event,

-In the case of mandatory work placement, the form must be submitted to the Deputy Principal at least one week prior to the student attending the work placement to ensure an alternative arrangement can be made to complete the assessment task.
+If a student will be absent on the day of an assessment task with prior knowledge due to school business, the student must give notice to the head teacher when they are first notified of the event, one week prior to the student attending the work placement to ensure an alternative arrangement can be made to complete the assessment task.
 The school will always endeavour to minimise clashes with assessment tasks and school organised activities.
 Students must also make every effort to avoid clashes with assessment tasks.